nhsx/social-care-connectivity-devices/README.md

 # Social Care Connectivity & Devices
-NHSX led programme to procure and gift 11,000 (data-enabled where needed) iPads to care homes in response to COVID-19.
+An [NHSX led programme](https://www.nhsx.nhs.uk/covid-19-response/social-care/ipad-offer-care-homes/) to procure and gift 11,000 (data-enabled) iPads to care homes in response to COVID-19 ([Terms of use](https://www.nhsx.nhs.uk/covid-19-response/social-care/terms-use-and-eligibility-criteria-ipads-care-homes/)).
 This is so that staff can access remote health consultations for the people in their care.

-We plan to distribute the iPads by autumn 2020 ahead of a second wave of COVID-19 and winter pressures.
+We are continuing to help care homes access digital tools and services.
+If you would like to be informed about any future offers from NHSX, [please register your details](https://www.smartsurvey.co.uk/s/2UGJAW/) and share your comments.

 ## How we prioritise the eligibility criteria

+[Prioritisation of the devices](https://www.nhsx.nhs.uk/covid-19-response/social-care/eligibility-criteria-ipad-offer/) will be to care homes in England that receive all or some of their funding for residential care from the NHS or from a local authority and apply for a device using our order form (now closed).

 ### Priority 1